judwhite/NsqSharp/README.md

 When submitting a pull request please keep in mind we're trying to stay as close to [go-nsq](https://github.com/bitly/go-nsq) as possible.
 This sometimes means writing C# which looks more like Go and follows their file layout.

-#### NsqSharp.Bus
+## NsqSharp.Bus

 NsqSharp.Bus is an optional IoC-friendly abstraction layer built on top of NsqSharp.
-The original motivation for this addon was to ease migration from another .NET service bus.
-This addon is in the early phases of development.
+The motivation for this library is to provide conveniences for large scale applications and ease migration from other .NET message buses.
+This library is in the early phases of development.
 It is not required to use NsqSharp.

-More information to come on this project soon, possibly in another repository.

 ## License